sabaka-pes/Album-Shop/README.md

 # Album-Shop
-This project is a sales tracker.
+This project is a sales tracker, it can be used to track the status of any products, but in this example it is used for a music store.